Student Consumer Information

 Direct Subsidized Loan: A federal loan awarded based on financial need.
 While a student is enrolled at least ½ time, they will not be charged interest before they began repayment or during periods of deferment.

 Direct Unsubsidized Loan: A federal load that is awarded without regard to financial need.
-Any eligible student can take out unsubsidized Stafford Loans.
+Any eligible student can take out Federal Unsubsidized Loans.
 Interest is charged from the time the loan is disbursed to the time the loan is repaid in full.

 Work Study Employment: Federal Work Study provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
 The school pays the student directly for the hours worked.